caiocomandulli/lib-contracts/README.md

 });
 ```

-The first parameter is the column name within the database, the second is the DataType (see https://github.com/caiocomandulli/lib-contracts-sqlite#available-data-types).
+The first parameter is the column name within the database, the second is the `DataType` (#available-data-types).
 Through other constructors you can set if it is nullable, primary key and auto increment as well.

 Finally we define the constructor of the object.